gnosis/pm-contracts/docs/getting-started.rst

 To merge positions, use the following function:

-.. autosolfunction:: ConditionalPaymentProcessor.mergePositions
+.. autosolfunction:: PredictionMarketSystem.mergePositions

 If successful, the function will emit this event:

-.. autosolevent:: ConditionalPaymentProcessor.PositionsMerge
+.. autosolevent:: PredictionMarketSystem.PositionsMerge

 .. note:: This generalizes ``sellAllOutcomes`` from v1 like ``splitPosition`` generalizes ``buyAllOutcomes``.